zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

     }
 };
 ```
 When `render()` finishes, we have a finished webpage.
 So based on that, we know FeactDOMComponent is truly digging in and creating DOM for us.
-Based on that, let's go ahead and take a stab at implementing it:
+Let's go ahead and take a stab at implementing it:

 ```javascript
 class FeactDOMComponent {